MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P15-iPad-Compatible/content.md

 SpriteKit allows you to adapt your game for the iPad without having to supply new assets and only requires making a few small changes.

+#iPad Tweaks

-Try running your project on an iPad to see what happens...
+Try running your game on an iPad to see what happens...

 You will most likely notice the following:

 - The main menu is useable, although it looks zoomed in.
 - The main game is unplayable.
-- It's running in portrait mode :]
+- It's probably running in portrait mode!

-Let's fix the orientation issue, we only ever want this game to use Landscape.
+Let's fix the orientation issue first, as this game should only ever be ran in landscape.

 > [action]
 > Open *info.plist* and expand the options at the bottom.
-> You will notice the *iPad orientation* options contain **Portrait** options, remove these.
+> Notice the *iPad orientation* options contain **Portrait** options, remove these.
+>
 > ![Penguin animation](../Tutorial-Images/xcode_info_plist.png)

-Run the game again, it should be Landscape now and note the issues above.
+Run your game again, it should be landscape only now.

-#Aspect
+##Aspect

-Currently we are using a scene *scaleMode* or `.AspectFill` which looks great on the iPhone devics.
-However, for the iPad we are missing too much of the game out.
-Let's modify `.AspectFill` to `.AspectFit`.
+Currently you are using a scene *scaleMode* or `.AspectFill` which looks great on the iPhone.
+However, for the iPad you can't see all of the game content.
+Let's try another scale mode.

 > [action]
 > Switch to the *Find Navigator* tab and search for `AspectFill`
+>
 > ![Search](../Tutorial-Images/xcode_project_search.png)
 >
-> Replace all finds with `.AspectFit`
+> Replace all results of `.AspectFill` with `.AspectFit`
+>

-Run the game.
+Run your game...

-Looks good, a bit of letterbox however more than acceptable.
-Some games simply add a bit of decoration in this space.
+Looking better, the only minor point is the letterbox effect.
+However, this is more than acceptable for the minimal amount of work required to achieve this compatibility.
+Some games simply add a decoration border to fill this space.

 Yet the *GameScene* does not look quite right.

 ![iPad Broken](../Tutorial-Images/screenshot_ipad_broken.png)

-So close!
+Oh so close...

-This is an easy fix, to ensure everything is centered correctly we need to change the *GameScene* scene attributes to use an anchor point of `(0.5,0.5)`
+This is actually an easy fix, it helps if all nodes are centered correctly.

-Now run the game, looking good :)

-#Well done!

-You now have a fully functional iPad game!
+> [action]
+> Open *GameScene.sks*, select the scene and set *Anchor point* to `(0.5,0.5)`

+Run your game...
+YES! :]

+#Summary

+Congrats on finishing *Peeved Penguins*, give yourself or the person next to you a high five.

+The next chapter will be a recap of everything you have covered so far, well done.